 - 1. Complete the requirements for the Bachelor of Arts Degree. - 2.
 Complete prerequisites to the major. - 3.
-Complete the major of not less than 48 upper division units, which includes a program of study in fields of specialization as developed in consultation with the major adviser. - 4.
+Complete the major of not less than 36 upper division units, which includes a program of study in fields of specialization as developed in consultation with the major adviser. - 4.
 Completion of a minor is not required.

-GENERAL REQUIREMENTS FOR FINE ART MAJOR AND MINOR
+GENERAL REQUIREMENTS FOR FINE ART MAJOR

 - 1. No particular pattern of high school art courses is required for admission to the fine art program, but candidates for a major in fine art are expected to have special interest and ability in art as revealed by superior grades in fine art courses. - 2.
-A freshman or lower division transfer will be evaluated for acceptance as a major or minor in fine art during the final quarter of the sophomore year.
-Students entering as transfers at the upper division level will be evaluated for acceptance as majors or minors in fine art during the latter part of the first quarter in which they enroll in fine art courses in the College.
-Evaluation will be based upon lower division course work completed in fine art and a portfolio to include work done on the student's own initiative and work done under class supervision.
+A freshman or lower division transfer will be evaluated for acceptance as a major in fine art during the final quarter of the sophomore year by submitting a portfolio for faculty approval.
+Students entering as transfers at the upper division level will be evaluated, via portfolio, for acceptance as majors in fine art during the latter part of the first quarter in which they enroll in fine art courses in the College. - 3.
+The Department of Fine Art reserves the right to retain any student art works. - 4.
+All seniors will submit a minimum of ten slides for the department's file.